WUI Information for Contractors

 Step Two: To begin, click on this link http://maps.greenwoodmap.com/tetonwy/mapserver/ Use “Property Search” to locate your site, a map with the lot lines should appear.
 Using the far-right side of your screen, click on the layers tab.
 Under Planning & Building layers check the box next to Wildland Urban Interface.
 If your property, or even a portion of your property, gets filled with the red hash marks, you must submit a WUI application.

-Step Three: Go to our forms location on the left hand side of your screen and locate the WUI application.
+Step Three: Go to our forms location accessed from the Jackson Hole Fire/EMS Homepage and locate the WUI application.
 Once filled out it will mail directly to the prevention bureau.
 Please allow 7-10 working days for review and response.
 Please note, a site plan indicating dimensions is now required at time of application.

 Step Four: The Prevention Bureau will review the area fire hazard, determine water compliance, and consider existing or proposed defensible space on the property.
 We will then provide you with an excel spreadsheet outlining how determinations were made as well as a memo stating Construction Requirements necessary to meet the IWUIC.